 We’ve engaged Congressional staffers as well as state and county election administrators as partners and experts.
 Consequently we have crafted policy options that address State-Federal tensions, and are based on bipartisan areas of agreement.

 We promote federal funding for appropriately upgrading elections technology, specifically in cash- strapped states and counties with insecure voting systems and standards.

-In 2016-2017, the NEDC, working closely with our coalition partners, orchestrated a successful national campaign to educate policy makers and urge them to implement federal and state security reforms.
-This effort culminated in the Secure Elections Act (S.2261) introduced in December of 2017 by a bipartisan group of six Senators; James Lankford (R-OK), Amy Klobuchar (D-MN), Lindsey Graham (R-SC), Kamala Harris (D-CA), Susan Collins (R-ME), and Martin Heinrich (D-NM).
-The NEDC has also supported the development and launch of a similar bipartisan measure in the US House, the PAPER Act (H.R.
+In 2016-2017, the NEDC and allies orchestrated a successful national campaign to educate policy makers and help them to implement appropriate federal and state security reforms.
+This effort included conferences, letters to Congress, and Congressional briefings and hearings.
+Our efforts culminated in the Secure Elections Act (S.2953) introduced in December of 2017 by a bipartisan group of six Senators, and launch of a similar bipartisan measure in the US House, the PAPER Act (H.R.
 3751).

-- NEDC has published authoritative reports on election risks and solutions as well as prominent op-eds in Wall Street Journal, Washington Post, Fox News, Washington Times, Chicago Tribune, and Wired; placing stories in the New York Times, Reuters, AP, Bloomberg, Vox, NPR, The TODAY Show and other outlets; won endorsements for proposals from editorial boards of the New York Times, Washington Post, USA Today, and others.
+Publishing authoritative reports on election risks and solutions as well as prominent op-eds in Wall Street Journal, Washington Post, Fox News, Washington Times, Chicago Tribune, and Wired; placing stories in the New York Times, Reuters, AP, Bloomberg, Vox, NPR, and other outlets; won endorsements for proposals from editorial boards of the New York Times, Washington Post, USA Today, and others.